-Section 1.1 describes how to install the JSR 308 Checkers.

-Section 2 describes how to use a checker.

-The next sections give specific details for the NonNull (Section 3), Interned (Section 4), Javari (Section 5), and IGJ (Section 6) checkers.

-Section 7 describes an approach for annotating external libraries.

-Section 8 describes how to write a new checker using the checkers framework.
+- Section 1.1 describes how to install the Checker Framework. - Section 2 describes how to use a checker. - The next sections give specific details for the Nullness (Section 3), Interned (Section 4), Javari (Section 5), IGJ (Section 6), and Basic (Section 7) checkers. - Section 8 describes an approach for annotating external libraries. - Section 9 describes how to write a new checker using the Checker Framework.

-The paper "Practical pluggable types for Java" [PAC+08] (http://people.csail.mit.edu/mernst/pubs/pluggable-checkers-issta2008.pdf) introduces the Checker Framework at a high level, and describes case studies in which each of the checkers found previously-unknown errors in real software.
+The paper "Practical pluggable types for Java" [PAC+08] (http://people.csail.mit.edu/mernst/pubs/pluggable-checkers-issta2008.pdf) introduces the Checker Framework at a high level.
+It also describes case studies in which each of the checkers found previously-unknown errors in real software.